 The Onyx2 deskside's microprocessor "brains" and primary memory are located on a processor board called a Node board.
-Each Node board (up to two per system) in the Onyx2 deskside can house one or two R10000 microprocessors.
-Each 3.45 V R10000 microprocessor uses a customized two-way interleaved data cache, and has dedicated second-level cache support.
+Each Node board (up to two per system) in the Onyx2 deskside can house one or two 64-bit microprocessors.
+Each microprocessor uses a customized two-way interleaved data cache, and has dedicated second-level cache support.
 A high-performance bus interface links the CPU directly with supporting SRAM.

 The Node board's main memory slots can be populated with 32 MB or 64 MB memory modules.
-See Figure 1-3 for an example Node board illustration.
+See Figure 1-2 for an example Node board illustration.